-The FY 2006 figure for player satisfaction in Table A is taken from the player tracking study from the second quarter of the fiscal year.
-The figure for retailer satisfaction is taken from the Retailer Research Study conducted during March 2006.
+The FY 2008 figure for player satisfaction in Table A is taken from the monthly tracking studies from the first and second quarters of the fiscal year.
+The figure for retailer satisfaction is taken from the Retailer Research Surveys conducted during the first and second quarters of the fiscal year.